javascript-tutorial/en.javascript.info/1-js/05-data-types/11-date/article.md

 Note that unlike many other systems, timestamps in JavaScript are in milliseconds, not in seconds.

 Sometimes we need more precise time measurements.
 JavaScript itself does not have a way to measure time in microseconds (1 millionth of a second), but most environments provide it.
-For instance, browser has [performance.now()](mdn:api/Performance/now) that gives the number of milliseconds from the start of page loading with microsecond precision (3 digits after the point):
+For instance, browser has [performance.now()](mdn:api/Performance/now) that returns the number of milliseconds from the start of page loading with microsecond precision (3 digits after the point):

 ```js run
 alert(`Loading started ${performance.now()}ms ago`);